ItsMePara123/VmPanel/README.md

 This project is licensed under the HVM Panel License (Permissive — Liability Disclaimer).

-The author is not responsible for how users deploy, modify, or use this software.
+Licensed under the HVM Panel Redistribution License (No Responsibility) — see LICENSE for full terms.
 You are free to fork, modify, distribute, or use this code as you wish, entirely at your own risk.
-See the LICENSE
- file for full details.

 💬 Support